-From the day we launched the EMBA, we learned that one of the most important take-aways for students is knowledge that translates directly into the workplace.
-We are building on past successes with directed study which refers to projects that link course concepts to work-related issues and problems that students face every day.
-These projects are guided by the instructor who serves as a mentor and advisor.
+From the day we launched the EMBA, we recognized that one of the most important take-aways for students is knowledge that translates directly into the workplace.
+We build on past successes with directed study which refers to projects that link course concepts to work-related issues and problems that students face every day.
+These projects are guided by the instructor who also serves as a mentor and advisor.

-We have also learned that there is a considerable difference between course contact hours and quality contact hours.
+There is a considerable difference between course contact hours and quality contact hours.
 The most common EMBA schedule consists of full-day classes (every other Friday and Saturday).
-Our extensive experience employing learning technologies led us to blended learning as a better model which combines a mixture of face-to-face classes, online interaction, and directed study.
+Our extensive experience employing learning technologies led us to pioneer blended learning as a advanced model which combines a mixture of face-to-face classes, online interaction, and directed study.

 Quality and Rankings

 The NJIT School of Management has been identified as a top 10 global research center in the management of technology in a study1 published in the Journal of Product Innovation Management, a top-tier scholarly journal.
 The school is accredited by AACSB International--The Association for the Advancement of Collegiate Schools of Business.
 Only one third of US business schools are able to meet the rigorous quality standards of the AACSB.